mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.md

 ## Test Plan

+### Spec Tests
 See README.md in the accompanying [test directory](tests).

 Additionally, see the `mongodb+srv` test `invalid-uris.yml` in the [Connection String Spec tests](../connection-string/tests).

+### Prose Tests
+* Test #1: The driver should not throw an error when given a SRV record that only contains the name of the domain and the TLD.

+  * Stub external DNS resolution to always pass (ex: `dns.lookup`).

+  * Assert that creating a client with the uri `mongodb+srv//mongodb.localhost` does not cause an error.

+  * Assert that connecting the client from 2. to the server does not cause an error.

+* Test #2: The driver should not throw an error when given a SRV record that only contains the TLD.
+  * Stub external DNS resolution to always pass (ex: `dns.lookup`).

+  * Assert that creating a client with the uri `mongodb+srv//localhost` does not cause an error.

+  * Assert that connecting the client from 2. to the server does not cause an error.

 ## Motivation